clubside/mssql-db-document/readme.md

 }
 ```

-The `config.json` included in this package matches the above code and will not funvtion without editing with real values.
+The `config.json` included in this package matches the above code and will not function without editing with real values.
 The file exists simply as a template.

 The command line arguments are: